Geometric Constellation Shaping for Fiber-Optic Channels via End-to-End Learning: System description and optimization procedure

 The total noise corrupting the signal is expressed as

-where $\sigma_{ASE}^2$ is the variance of the ASE noise.
+where $\sigma_{ASE}^2$ is the variance of the amplified spontaneous emission (ASE) noise.
 The parameters of the channel model are the same as in the previous section, given in Table~\ref{tab:channel}.
-The NLIN model including quantization noise resulting from digital-to-analog converter (DAC) and analog-to-digital converter (ADC) are embedded into an AE as shown in Fig. \ref{fig:quantization_channel}.
-The quantization noise follows a uniform distribution determined by the number of quantization bits and the optimized dynamic range of the DAC and ADC \cite{Gray98},
+The NLIN model including quantization noise resulting from DAC and ADC are embedded into an AE as shown in Fig. \ref{fig:quantization_channel}.
+The quantization noise follows a uniform distribution determined by the number of quantization bits and the optimized dynamic range of the DAC and ADC \cite{Gray98, Proakis_DSP},